manymoments/manymoments.github.io/_posts/2019-11-03-authenticated-synchronous-bft.markdown

 1. *Consensus definition.* Whether the protocol was intended to solve Byzantine Broadcast ([BB]((https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/))), Byzantine Agreement ([BA]((https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/))), or State Machine Replication ([SMR]((https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/))).
 2. *Lock-step vs bounded-message delay.* Whether the protocol requires a lock-step execution of replicas, or can they  rely only on bounded-message delay.
 3. *Latency to commit.* For protocols with lock-step execution, we mention the (expected) \#rounds to commit.
 For protocols which only assume bounded-message delay, we mention the latency in terms of $O(\Delta)$.
 For protocols in SMR that use the [steady-state-and-view-change paradigm](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/), we mention the latency as a tuple of (steady state time to commit, time for view change).
 4. *Message complexity.* The (expected) number of signatures sent by honest parties.
+Wherever applicable, the message complexity is described assuming the presence of threshold signatures.
 5. *Optimistic responsiveness (OR).* Some protocols can commit in time independent of $\Delta$ when certain *optimistic* conditions hold. e.g., the number of Byzantine adversaries are much fewer than minority.
 We will discuss this further in a separate post.
 6. *Adaptive adversary.* Is the protocol resilient to an [adaptive adversary](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/)?